 - A Statement of Purpose: may be required to be uploaded depending on your responses related to the visa section.

 - Passport: A copy of your current passport.
-Please note that the passport must be current for at least six months after the end of the Exchange/Study Abroad program at RMIT
+Please note that the passport must be current for at least six months after the end of the Cross-campus program at RMIT.

 Step 3: Submit your study plan